Mitigating Frequency Learning Bias in Quantum Models via Multi-Stage Residual Learning: Related Work

 \subsubsection{Positioning of Our Work}

-Our framework similar to classically proposed SpecB-FNO \cite{qin2024toward} occupies a distinct niche in this landscape.
-Unlike QResNets, we do not require auxiliary qubits to implement residual connections; instead, we achieve frequency enhancement through sequential training of independent quantum modules.
+Although there are previous studies on the frequencies of machine learning models (e.g. \cite{lu2026unified} studies the frequency principle in both classical and quantum models), our framework similar to classically proposed SpecB-FNO \cite{qin2024toward} occupies a distinct niche in this landscape.
+In addition while the empirical studies such as \cite{xu2024spectral} show that quantum neural networks naturally prioritize learning frequency components with the largest amplitude, here we propose a mitigating technique with a multi‑stage residual learning method (boosting-like) that trains additional quantum modules on the residuals of previous stages to capture those neglected frequencies.
+Furthermore, unlike QResNets, we do not require auxiliary qubits to implement residual connections; instead, we achieve frequency enhancement through sequential training of independent quantum modules.
 Unlike ResQuNNs, which address gradient collapse in multi-layer quanvolutional networks, our method tackles the fundamental spectral bias of quantum models—the tendency to prioritize dominant frequencies while neglecting non-dominant ones.
 Furthermore, while hybrid quantum-ResNet architectures leverage classical residual blocks, our approach implements residual learning entirely within the quantum domain, with each module operating as a quantum circuit that learns to correct the errors of its predecessors.

 A key differentiator is our focus on frequency-domain analysis.
 Existing quantum residual networks have demonstrated improved expressivity through increased frequency components \cite{wen2024enhancing}, however, none of these works has systematically analyzed how residual learning progressively captures different frequency components across stages.
 Our work provides the first empirical demonstration that stage-wise residual training can flatten the residual spectrum, enabling quantum models to learn high-frequency and non-dominant components that are missed by single-stage training.
 This spectral perspective, inspired by classical Fourier neural operators \cite{li2020fourier,qin2024toward}, offers both a diagnostic tool and a practical solution for enhancing the frequency learning capabilities of quantum models.